Refinements to Mumford's theta and adelic theta groups: Statement of results

 \subsection{Preliminaries concerning simple semi-homogeneous vector bundles}

-Let $X$ be an abelian variety, defined over an algebraically closed field $k$, and let $T_x \colon X \rightarrow X$ denote translation by $x \in X$.
-The results of \S \ref{main:results} concern theta groups associated to \emph{simple semi-homogeneous vector bundles of separable type} on $X$.
+Let $X$ be an abelian variety, defined over an algebraically closed field $k$, and let $T_x : X \rightarrow X$ denote translation by $x \in X$.
+The first two results of this paper, which we state in \S \ref{main:results}, concern theta groups associated to \emph{simple semi-homogeneous vector bundles of separable type} on $X$.